FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-40.md

 ### Lotus

 [Lotus has released v1.15.1](https://github.com/filecoin-project/lotus/releases/tag/v1.15.1) which includes many Snap Deal improvements and bug fixes, **supports FVM 0.5** and allows storage providers to become an index provider to the content addressing network.
 See the [release notes](https://github.com/filecoin-project/lotus/releases/tag/v1.15.1) for more details!
-At this stage, we welcome lotus node operators to help find potential bugs in [ref-fvm](https://github.com/filecoin-project/ref-fvm) and [built-in actor](https://github.com/filecoin-project/builtin-actors) by running an FVM node on mainnet, please submit feedback [here](https://github.com/filecoin-project/lotus/discussions/8334).
+At this stage, we welcome lotus node operators to help find potential bugs in [ref-fvm](https://github.com/filecoin-project/ref-fvm) and [built-in actor](https://github.com/filecoin-project/builtin-actors) by running an FVM node on mainnet, please submit feedback [on GitHub](https://github.com/filecoin-project/lotus/discussions/8334).
 Stay up to date with all things Lotus by following [@lotus_web3](https://twitter.com/lotus_web3) on Twitter.

 ## Community